-We previously learned about the benefits of Hardware Acceleration with FPGAs, as well as various Key concepts about acceleration with FPGA that they offer to companies and teams that implement them.
+We previously learned about the benefits of Hardware Acceleration with FPGAs, as well as a few Key concepts about acceleration with FPGAs for companies and teams.
 In this article, we will learn about the applications that typically benefit from employing this technology.

-First, a comparison between distributed and heterogeneous computing will be made, highlighting the place that FPGAs have achieved in data centers.
-Then, we will present the most widespread applications of Acceleration with FPGAs, among them, Machine Learning, Image and Video Processing, Databases, among others.
+First, we will compare distributed and heterogeneous computing, highlighting the role of FPGAs in data centers.
+Then, we will present the most widespread uses of Acceleration with FPGAs, such as Machine Learning, Image and Video Processing, Databases, etc.

-In the last 10 years, we have witnessed an exponential growth in the generation of data, this in part thanks to the rise and popularity of electronic devices, such as cell phones, Internet of Things (IoT) devices, wearable devices (smart-watches), and many more.
+Over the past 10 years, we have witnessed an exponential growth in the generation of data.
+This in part thanks to the rise and popularity of electronic devices, such as cell phones, Internet of Things (IoT), wearable devices (smart-watches), among many others.

-At the same time, the consumption of higher quality content by users has been increasing, a clear example being the case of television and/or streaming services, which have gradually increased the quality of content, which translates to greater demand for data.
+At the same time, the consumption of higher quality content by users has been increasing, a clear example being the case of television and/or streaming services, which have gradually increased the quality of content, resulting in a greater demand for data.

-This growth in the generation/consumption of data brought the appearance of new computationally demanding applications, capable of both taking advantage of them and helping in their processing.
+This growth in the creation/consumption of data brought the appearance of new computationally demanding applications, capable of both leveraging data and aiding in their processing.

-However, the problem then arises with the execution times necessary for its processing, directly affecting the user experience, making the solution impractical.
+However, an issue can arise with processing times, which directly affects the user experience, making the solution impractical.
 This raises the question: how can we reduce execution times to make the proposed solutions more viable?

-One of the solutions proposed consists of using Distributed Computing; in this, more than one computer is interconnected in a network to distribute the workload.
+One of the solutions consists of using Distributed Computing, where more than one computer is interconnected to a network to distribute the workload.
 Under this model, the maximum theoretical acceleration to be obtained is equal to the number of machines added in the data processing.
 Although it is a viable solution, it offers the problem that the time involved in distributing and transmitting data over the network must be considered.

-For example, if we want to reduce the data processing time to one third, we would have to configure up to four computers, which would skyrocket the costs of energy consumption and the physical space to occupy.
+For example, if we want to reduce data processing time to one third, we would have to configure up to four computers, which would skyrocket energy costs and the necessary physical space.

 Another alternative is to use Heterogeneous Computing.
-This, in addition to using processors (CPUs) for general purpose tasks, seek to improve the performance of the same computer by adding specialized processing capabilities to perform particular tasks.
+In addition to using processors (CPUs) for general purposes, this method seeks to improve the performance of one computer by adding specialized processing capabilities to perform particular tasks.

-It is at this point where general-purpose graphics cards (GPGPUs) or programmable logic cards (FPGAs) are used, one of the main differences being that the former have a fixed architecture, while the latter is fully adaptable to any workload, in addition to consuming less (due, among other things, to the possibility of generating the exact Hardware to be used).
+This is where general-purpose graphics cards (GPGPUs) or programmable logic cards (FPGAs) are used, one of the main differences being that the former have a fixed architecture, while the latter are fully adaptable to any workload, in addition to a smaller energy consumption (since they generate the exact Hardware to be used, among other reasons).

-Unlike Distributed Computing, in Heterogeneous Computing, the acceleration will depend on the type of application and the architecture that is developed.
-For example, in the case of databases, the acceleration may have a lower frequency than a Machine Learning inference case would have (which can be accelerated by hundreds of times); Another example would be the case of the acceleration of financial algorithms, where the acceleration rate is given in the thousands.
+Unlike Distributed Computing, in Heterogeneous Computing, acceleration will depend on the type of application and the architecture developed.
+For example, in the case of databases, the acceleration may have a lower frequency than a Machine Learning inference case (which can be accelerated by hundreds of times); another example would be the case of financial algorithms, where the acceleration rate is given in the thousands.

-Additionally, instead of adding computers, boards are simply added in PCIe slots, saving resources, storage space, and energy consumption, resulting in a lower Total Cost of Ownership (TCO).
+Additionally, instead of adding computers, boards are simply added in PCIe slots, saving resources, storage capacity, and energy consumption.
+This results in a lower Total Cost of Ownership (TCO).

-FPGA-based accelerator cards have become an excellent complement for data centers, is available both on-premise (own servers) and in cloud services from Amazon, Azure, and Nimbix, among others.
+FPGA-based accelerator cards have become an excellent accesory for data centers, available both on-premise (own servers) and in cloud services like Amazon, Azure, and Nimbix, among others.

 Applications that benefit from hardware acceleration with FPGAs

-In principle, any application that involves complex algorithms with large volumes of data, where the processing time is long enough to mitigate access to the card, is a candidate for acceleration.
-Besides, it must be a process that can be carried out through parallelization.
-Among the typical solutions for FPGAs, which respond to these characteristics, we find:
+In principle, any application involving complex algorithms with large volumes of data, where processing time is long enough to mitigate access to the card, is a candidate for acceleration.
+Besides, the process must be carried out through parallelization.
+Some of the typical solutions for FPGAs which respond to these characteristics are:

 One of the most disruptive techniques in recent years has been Machine Learning (ML).
-Hardware acceleration can bring many benefits, due to the high level of parallelism and the huge number of matrix operations required.
-These can be seen both in the training phase of the model (reducing this time from days to hours or minutes) and in the inference phase, enabling real-time applications, like fraud detection, real-time video recognition, voice recognition, etc.
+Hardware acceleration can bring many benefits due to the high level of parallelism and the huge number of matrix operations required.
+These can be seen both in the training phase of the model (reducing this time from days to hours or minutes) and in the inference phase, enabling the use of real-time applications, like fraud detection, real-time video recognition, voice recognition, etc.

 Image and Video Processing is one of the areas most benefited by acceleration, making it possible to work in real-time on tasks such as video transcoding, live streaming, and image processing.
 It is used in applications such as medical diagnostics, facial recognition, autonomous vehicles, smart stores, augmented reality, etc.

-Databases and Analytics receive increasingly complex workloads due to advances in ML, forcing an evolution of the data center.
+Databases and Analytics receive increasingly complex workloads due to advances in ML, forcing an evolution of data centers.
 Hardware acceleration provides solutions to computing (for example, with accelerators that, without touching code, accelerate PostgreSQL between 5-50X or Apache Spark up to 30x) and storage (via smart SSDs with FPGAs).

-The large amount of data to be processed requires faster and more efficient storage systems.
+The large volumes of data to be processed require faster and more efficient storage systems.
 By moving information processing (compression, encryption, indexing) as close as possible to where the data resides, bottlenecks are reduced, freeing up the processor and reducing system power requirements.

 Something similar happens with Network Acceleration, where information processing (compression, encryption, filtering, packet inspection, switching, and virtual routing) moves to where the data enters or leaves the system.